Browse our full suite of resources on early childhood development.

-Books, magnetic alphabet letters, and art supplies like markers, crayons, and fingerpaints help your child develop early writing and reading skills.
+Books, magnetic alphabet letters, and art supplies like markers, crayons, and fingerpaints help children develop early writing and reading skills.
 “Real-life” props like take-out menus, catalogs, or magazines are fun for your child to look at and play with and also build familiarity with letters, text, and print.

-Seek out toys that encourage your child to be active.
+Seek out toys that encourage children to be active.

 Toddlers are doing all kinds of physical tricks as they are stronger and more confident with their bodies.
-Your job is to be an appreciative audience for your little one’s newest playground achievement!
-Look for toys that help your child practice current physical skills and develop new ones.
+Your job is to be an appreciative audience for their newest playground achievement!
+Look for toys that help them practice current physical skills and develop new ones.

 - Examples: Balls of different shapes and sizes, tricycles or three-wheeled scooters (with appropriate protective gear), plastic bowling sets, child-size basketball hoop, pull-toys (e.g., toys that your child can pull on a string), wagon to fill and pull, gardening tools to dig and rake with, moving boxes (open at both ends) to make tunnels to crawl through